ko-sharon/LeFrancais/README.md

 # Le Français par la Méthode Nature — Answer Key

+After stumbling upon [*Le Français par la Méthode Nature*](https://archive.org/details/jensen-arthur-le-francais-par-la-methode-nature) along with its accompanying [audio track](https://www.youtube.com/watch?v=0uS5WSeH8iM), I found it to be an effective (albeit somewhat slow and repetitive) way to learning French naturally.
+I’m a huge fan, but without an answer key for the exercises I was nervous about whether I was actually on the right track or completely misunderstanding French.

-Answers are compiled chapter by chapter.
-Each answer is traced back to the chapter text wherever possible, in the spirit of the natural method.
+This repository is an attempt to fill that gap.
+It provides answers compiled chapter by chapter, with each response grounded in the original text wherever possible, in keeping with the spirit of the natural method.

-This project contains content generated with the assistance of AI.
+⚠️ **Disclaimer:** This project contains content generated with the assistance of AI.
 I am definitely not a French expert, so there may be errors or inconsistencies; so please use this as a supplementary resource, not a definitive guide.
 Feel free to suggest edits or improvements!

 ## Table of Contents